What if anyone could put up any sign they wanted? Well, there are rules for a reason…

 - Allow adequate time for a proper response.

-Following these principles, our signs are a uniform design, standard colours and used and posted consistently.
+Following these principles, our signs are a uniform design and standard colours, and used and posted consistently.
 We want drivers to focus on the road ahead, and be able to understand every sign, at a glance.
 We want to avoid confusion from contradictory or misleading information, or odd placement or use of signs.
 We know that too many signs can distract drivers and reduce each sign’s effectiveness.
 We even have a term, “sign fatigue,” to express how when people see too many signs they stop paying attention to them.
 In this case, more (signs) can mean less (usefulness and safety).

 So, while personal flair is wonderful for detailing a vehicle, decorating your home or dressing yourself, we urge you to leave road signage to us.
 If you have any questions about putting up safety or commercial signs, please direct them to the nearest Ministry of Transportation and Infrastructure office in your region.